mahdiyazdani/Hypermarket/docs/product-countdown.md

 * Go to **Settings** » **[H/M] Plus Settings**.
 * Optionally, check the **Merge Product Countdown** checkbox to merge the **product countdown** and **new arrivals** sections into one container.
 * Then **Save Changes**.

+?> If there are no components displaying in the WordPress customizer for **Product Countdown** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Product Countdown** customizer settings will only display if you have this page template set as the front page of your site.